-“Consequences of urbanization and climate change on human and ecosystem health” with Steve Frank, Professor, Dept. of Entomology at NC State University
+“Consequences of urbanization and climate change on human and ecosystem health” with Steve Frank, Professor, Dept. of Entomology and Plant Pathology at NC State University

 Join us for the first webinar in a Spring/Summer Science Series brought to you by the Southeast Climate Adaptation Science Center (SE CASC) and the Southeast Conservation Blueprint team!
 These webinars will highlight SE CASC projects relevant to conservation in the South Atlantic region.